JahnaviDarbhamulla/Passcode_Piggy_Bank/README.md

 ### How to use this app :
 1. Download the dist folder from this repository.
+2. Save the dist folder in your personal vault.
-2. Once, you download the file, you will find two text files : personal.txt, piggy_bank.txt.
+3. Once, you download the file, you will find two text files : personal.txt, piggy_bank.txt.
-3. piggy_bank.txt file stores the password for the Passcode Piggy Bank app so enter the password you want for this app and save it.
+4. piggy_bank.txt file stores the password for the Passcode Piggy Bank app so enter the password you want for this app and save it.
-4. data.txt file stores your name and all the passwords you enter.Change your name and save the file.
+5. data.txt file stores your name and all the passwords you enter.Change your name and save the file.
-5. move the shortcut executable file (passcode_piggy_bank.py) to desktop or wherever you want and run it.
+6. Move the shortcut executable file (passcode_piggy_bank.py) to desktop or wherever you want and run it.

 ### Working: